Bibliography of encyclopedias

-This is intended to be a comprehensive list of encyclopedic or biographical dictionaries ever published in any language.
-Reprinted editions are not included.
-The list is organized as an alphabetical bibliography by theme and language and includes any work resembling an A–Z encyclopedia or encyclopedic dictionary in both print and online formats.
-All entries are in English unless otherwise specified.
+This is a comprehensive list of every encyclopedic or biographical dictionary ever published in any language, excluding reprinted editions, organized alphabetically by theme and language.
+It includes any work resembling A–Z encyclopedias or encyclopedic dictionaries in both print and online formats.
+All entries are in English unless specified.
 Some works may be listed under multiple topics due to thematic overlap.

 For a simplified list without bibliographical details, see Lists of encyclopedias.